 The simulation results in the upper-left show the motor phase A current (dark blue) and shaft speed (green) waveforms.
 This view is zoomed-in on initial start-up time of the pump.
 In the upper right, the lift position of the car (red waveform) and the extend port pressure (light blue waveform) are shown over the entire up/down cycle of the lift.
 Note that fluid compressibility is modeled in the components that have significant volume, including both the variable volume of the actuator, and the constant volume element (vol1) at the pump outlet.
 The ringing observed on the pressure waveform is due to the dynamic interaction between the mass of the vehicle and the compressibility of the fluid.

-In the “Live” design, you can place waveform probes on the motor and the hydraulic cylinder and compare the electrical power input and mechanical power output.
+This is a “Live” design, so you can move waveform probes around and look at any other signals on nets or within components.
+For example, move the red and the light-blue waveform probes onto the motor and the hydraulic cylinder respectively, and compare the motor electrical_power_input and cylinder mechanical power output.
 This can help designers assess the efficiency of the overall system.
 Models in the SystemVision Cloud Library include power and energy tracking, specifically for this purpose.
+You can also double-click on components to view their parameter values.

 This second example system extends not only the range of interacting technologies, to include analog and digital electronics, but also shows the concept of creating “assembly models”.
 This fuel injection system includes a DC-motor/pump/pressure-regulator, an electro-hydraulic fuel injector, and a mixed-signal drive circuit that regulates the injector current.